Rector: The Rev. Susan W. Springer

 Affiliated Clergy*: The Rev. Michelle Danson, The Rev. Dr. Barbara Dumke, The Rev. Pat Laudisio, The Rev. Will Reller

 "We're all on a long journey home toward God, and the journey is better together."

-Pastor Susan was called as the sixth rector of St John's in June 2012 and began in September.
-She was previously the rector of St John's in Logan, Utah, and before that worked as an administrator at St Thomas in Sun Valley, Idaho.
+Pastor Susan was called as the sixth rector of St. John's in June 2012 and began in September of that year.
+She was previously the rector of St. John's in Logan, Utah, and before that worked as an administrator at St. Thomas in Sun Valley, Idaho.
 Susan was ordained to the priesthood in December 2009 after a varied career in the Alaskan oilfield and as a small businesswoman.
 She is the author of four children's books and an adult non-fiction.
 She serves on the board of the Episcopal Preaching Foundation and in Utah was a consultant to parishes on congregational development.
 Susan grew up in Maine and shares her life and home with two Field Trial English Springer Spaniels.
 She enjoys many outdoor and mountain sports.